13 Best Natural DHT Blockers for Men with Hair Loss

 If you are looking for less risk of side effects, then consider external (topical) DHT blockers.

 As the name suggests, you apply external DHT blockers to the area you want to treat.
-They are absorbed into the skin and enter the bloodstream in order to interfere with DHT activity at the hair follicle.
+They are absorbed into the skin and enter the bloodstream to interfere with DHT activity at the hair follicle.

 Applying a topical natural liquid to the scalp

-The benefit to this is a smaller chance of systemic side effects.
+The benefit of this is a smaller chance of systemic side effects.
 The flip side is that topical DHT blockers tend to be less potent than oral blockers.
 This is because the blood is generally a more effective delivery route than the skin.
 This can be a benefit for those who have suffered side effects from DHT blockers in the past, though.

 5 Topical DHT Blockers

-When you have a condition, it is common to treat the underlying cause in order to reduce symptoms and treat the condition effectively.
+When you have a condition, it is common to treat the underlying cause to reduce symptoms and treat the condition effectively.
 For individuals with androgenetic alopecia, it makes sense then to treat the condition at the source and block DHT present within the scalp before it can do damage.

 That is the logic behind topical DHT blockers.